 This month's On the Radar looks at what they can do if they want to vote.

 There was good news this summer for refugees from countries on the government's Designated Country of Origin (DCO) list.

 The Federal Court said that DCO claimants can now appeal to the Refugee Appeal Division of the Immigration and Refugee Board, if the Refugee Protection Division refuses their claim.

 This month's On the Radar explains why this is an important decision.

 Many people with low incomes have little access to regular types of credit like bank loans and credit cards.
 So when they can't pay the rent or have an unexpected expense, they're often forced to get short-term loans from payday lenders.

 Until August 14, the provincial government is asking for public input on whether the rules about payday lenders should be changed.
 This month, On the Radar looks at some of the problems with the current rules.

 It's that time of year when keeping cool at home can become a challenge – at least on some days and in some parts of the province.

-This month's On the Radar looks at some of the key legal questions women facing violence may have and resources that can help them.
+This month's On the Radar looks at some of the legal issues that tenants can face when trying to stay cool.

 Disclaimer: This site contains general legal information for people in Ontario, Canada.
 It is not intended to be used as legal advice for a specific legal problem.